Mon 10 March 2025

 a cost of realloc(ating) memory across larger arrays.

-Where the list starts to suffer is from pop
+Where the list starts to suffer is from poping and

 Linked-List